Source code for NuRadioReco.utilities.io_utilities

 # we overwrite the default pickling mechanism for numpy arrays

 # and scalars.
-We store arrays using np.save / np.load,
+We store arrays using custom, faster versions of np.save/np.load,

 # and scalars by explicit casting to built-in Python types